 Each car’s specific brake rotors are optimally designed to dramatically improve heat dissipation via a more optimized surface area uniquely enabled by additive manufacturing or 3D printing, with stronger airflow, better thermal conductivity, and specific heat capacity.
 Our aluminum ceramic composite material creates a lighter design with superior high-temperature strength required by the demanding braking performance of sports car-oriented rotors.
 We add sophisticated heat transfer structures to the inside the vented brake rotor creating these compelling product claims.

 The CRT-rotor product enables faster acceleration via less unsprung weight.
-For example, our rotors save 65 pounds in a Dodge Challenger Hellcat which equals ~195 pounds of sprung weight.
+For example, our rotors save ~65 pounds of rotational weight in a Dodge Challenger Hellcat.
 Additionally, you double the rotor life over cast iron, with 95% less dust (an environmental plus) and better car handling.
 The rotor design creates better heat dissipation via more heat transfer surface area, stronger airflow, 5-times better thermal conductivity along with better material diffusivity and thermal shock performance.
 Customers want the benefits of unsprung weight, dust reduction, handling advantages, fuel economy, service life and finally the environmental benefits of virtually no particulate emissions.

 Below is a table that maps the product features, description, advantages, and benefits for the customer.
 The technical specifications section has a similar comparison yet with specific scientific values contrasting cast iron and carbon fiber.